michaldudzisz/ticket-booking-app/README.md

 This is a simple system for ticket booking.
 Program uses Java 11 and Maven, which takes care of downloading additional dependencies, building, testing and running app.

 The default port for application is 8080, you can change it in /resources/application.properties file.
+App uses persisten H2 database, that should be downloaded by Maven and created by mentioned later scripts.

 App has three endpoints: